 The percentage of time spent in each rep range, rather than the rep ranges themselves, makes the main difference.
 For powerlifters, the ratio of time spent in the lower rep range to the higher rep range is often 3:1.

 Bodybuilders will spend, on average, 3:1 more time doing higher reps than lower reps.
-Imagine performing low or high repetitions for three months, depending on whether you’re a powerlifter or a bodybuilder, and then the other rep range for one month.
+Imagine performing low or high repetitions for three months, depending on whether you’re a powerlifter or a bodybuilder, and then the other rep ranges for one month.

 Loads